-Sleep is one of those things that everyone wishes they were getting, but not enough people really are.
-Unfortunately, missing out on your nightly Z’s can do more than make you groggy or inspire a coffee addiction; it can be seriously detrimental to your health.
-Today, let’s explore the importance of a good night’s sleep and then talk about a few handy tips for catching more winks each and every night.
+Sleep is one of those things that everyone wishes they were getting, but not enough people are.
+Unfortunately, missing out on your nightly Z’s can do more than make you groggy or inspire a coffee addiction; it can be severely detrimental to your health.
+Today, let’s explore the importance of a good night’s sleep and then talk about a few handy tips for catching more winks every night.

 As if that’s not enough, there really is such a thing as “beauty sleep.”
 We’re all familiar with the unfortunate effects of getting too little sleep: red and puffy eyes, dark under-eye circles, baggy-looking dull skin.
-As it turns out, sleep does a lot to brighten and tighten — and not just in the short term.
+As it turns out, sleep does a lot to tighten skin and improve overall appearance — and not just in the short term.

-In fact, studies have found that sleep deprivation is linked to aging skin.
-Not only that, but people who haven’t had enough sleep are more likely to be critical of their skin’s appearance.
+In fact, one study directly links sleep deprivation to aging skin.
+Not only that, but people who had enough sleep had a more positive self-perception of their appearance!
 How’s that for a double whammy?

 If you suffer from insomnia or other sleep disorders, it’s important to seek help right away.
 Before opting for over-the-counter medications, though, try natural approaches such as a hot bath before bed or a sleep therapy massage.
 The latter uses human touch to relax the brain and stimulate natural sleep on an ongoing basis.